 An overview of each of these three events and their considerations is provided below.

-When stock is sold short, the broker must arrange for the shares to be borrowed for delivery by the settlement date, which in the case of U.S. securities is the second business day following the date of the trade (T+2).
+When stock is sold short, the broker must arrange for the shares to be borrowed for delivery by the settlement date, which in the case of U.S. securities is the first business day following the date of the trade (T+1).
 Prior to executing the short sale, the broker must have reasonable grounds to believe that the security can be borrowed so that it can be delivered on the date delivery is due.
 This is accomplished by verifying the current availability of the shares for borrowing.
-Note that there is no assurance that shares available to borrow on the date of trade will remain available to borrow 2 days later for delivery at settlement, and the short sale may be subject to forced close-out if the shares can no longer be borrowed for delivery.
+Note that there is no assurance that shares available to borrow on the date of trade will remain available to borrow one day later for delivery at settlement, and the short sale may be subject to forced close-out if the shares can no longer be borrowed for delivery.
 If the client “pre-borrows” shares to deliver at settlement (i.e., actually borrows shares before selling short) the client will not be subject to a close-out as long as the borrowed shares remain available.
 The processing timeline for determination of a close-out is as follows:

 T+2